teambit/bit/README.md

 [Community](https://bitsrc.io) • [Docs](https://docs.bitsrc.io) • [Video](https://www.youtube.com/watch?v=vm_oOghNEYs) • [Examples](https://bitsrc.io/bit/movie-app#styles) • [Gitter](https://gitter.im/bit-src/Bit) • [Blog](https://blog.bitsrc.io/)

-**Bit** - Build applications with reusable code components.
+**Bit** - Build applications with reusable components, in a component-driven distributed workflow.

+It integrates into your existing ecosystem (Git, Yarn, NPM) and creates a lightning-fast experience for sharing code between projects and teams.
+You can easily isolate and share components directly from any project’s source code without changing it, and organize them as building blocks for your team to use in different projects and build new things.

-Bit integrates into your existing code sharing ecosystem (Git, Yarn, NPM) and creates a super-fast and frictionless code sharing experience.
-It helps you easily isolate, organize and share components between projects and team members to cut the time for building new applications, reduce the maintenance efforts of packages and shared-libraries, help keep your code DRY and save your time & resources for building new things.
+Bit helps you cut the time for building new applications and features, eliminates the maintenance overhead of additional repositories and packages, helps to keep your code DRY and saves your time & resources for building new features and applications.

 **Distributed component development workflow**

-- Quickly isolate and share individual components from any path in your repository, without changing your source-code.
+- Quickly isolate and share components directly from any path in your repository, without changing your source-code or having to maintain additional repos/packages.

+- Organize components in curated collections to make them discoverable for you and your team.
+Extend Bit to visually render, test, compile and parse useful information for your components without having to spend hours writing documentation.

-- Organize components in curated collections as a single source of truth, while developing or sourcing components from any repository.
+- Source and develop components from different repositories, while collaborating with a single source of truth.

-- Install components with NPM, Yarn or any other package manager - even if shared with Bit.
+- Install components using Yarn or NPM, even if shared with Bit.

-- Easily learn exactly which components are being used by who and where, to make vast component changes in multiple projects without breaking a single one of them.
+- Easily learn exactly which components are being used by who and where, and make multiple component changes in multiple projects without breaking a single one of them.

-- Extend Bit to visually render, test, compile and parse useful information for your components without having to spend hours writing documantaion.

 Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities.

 ## Use Cases

-Share and sync UI components (React, Angular etc) between projects.
+**UI / Web components**: Organize, share and reuse React, Vue and Angular components between projects.
 * Tutorial: [Bit with React](https://docs.bitsrc.io/react-tutorial.html).
+* An [example React app](https://github.com/itaymendel/movie-app) with 9 React components shared and made [individually available](https://bitsrc.io/bit/movie-app) with Bit.

-Share and sync Node.js components between micro-services in a multi-repo architecture.
+**Node.js modules**: Share and sync Node.js components between micro-services in a multi-repo architecture.
 * Tutorial: [Bit with Node.js](https://docs.bitsrc.io/node-tutorial.html).

-Shared library: use Bit as "component iTunes" for your static shared library.
-* Add Bit to a project ([example React app](https://github.com/itaymendel/movie-app)) to make its components [individually available](https://bitsrc.io/bit/movie-app) to discover and install from an organized collection.
+**Shared Libraries**: use Bit to easily turn any shared-lib into a dynamic collection of individual components.

 * Tutorial: [Bit with Shared Libraries](https://docs.bitsrc.io/shared-lib-main.html).

+Additional use cases: **GraphQL APIs**, **Serverless functions**, **Utility functions** and any encapsulated, reusable functionality.

 ## Supported Languages
 Bit's design is language agnostic.
 Still, it requires language-specific drivers for language-sensitive features (binding etc):